meliketekin/bubilet-case/README.md

 This project is a seat selection system application.
 It's a modern web application that allows users to make seat reservations for events.
 Built with Next.js, TypeScript, and SCSS.
 Features multi-language support (Turkish/English) and responsive design.

+[Demo](https://bubilet-case-sw32.vercel.app/tr) - You can access the deployed application here.

 ## Getting Started

 To run this project locally, follow these steps: